MAGIC IN RAJASTHAN

 We return to the Naila Bagh Haveli, where we feel home under the ceilings with Maaza and Moong dal in the lobby

 Perhaps I desire a garden on the Nile where I can plant my roses.
 A geographer on an armchair to point me towards Bethlehem.

 None of these luminaries to illuminate my spelling mistakes on letters I write to those forgetting me.

-A Maharaj, one rather larger to borrow me rubies as large as pomegranates
+A Maharaj, one rather large, to lend me rubies as large as pomegranates.

 Steps that lead to Mother.

 Yes, that too.

 We became a race obedient to the stars, smelling for the rain, mantras with a softer tone to please the Goddess.
 In the hunt I dressed for Hollywood.
 In death I saluted a babyhood, became woman and waited for instruction.
 In the desert I was a camel, in the jungle a Lion.
 On earth a child, in heaven ready to try again.